Chart Color Schemes

 East Devonport has limited levels of nearby infrastructure activity, ranking in the 11thth percentile nationally

-Changes in local infrastructure significantly affect a region's performance.
-AreaSearch has identified 14 potential projects that could impact this area.
-Notable ones include Devonport Mental Health Hub, TasPorts QuayLink Port Development, Spirit of Tasmania New Vessels, and Devonport Oval Sports Complex.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 14 projects likely to influence the area.
+Notable ones include Devonport Mental Health Hub, Spirit of Tasmania New Vessels and Port Upgrade, TasPorts QuayLink Port Development, and Devonport Oval Sports Complex.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.